 - Pneumatic switches and valves can turn parts of an air circuit on or off as conditions dictate, much in the same way that electronic switches are used to power devices on or off.

 If you already know which of these devices you’re looking for, then SMC Pneumatics more than likely already has what you need in stock.
 Our experts have compiled a rundown of options currently on the market.
+We also know what replacements are suitable for the parts that become obsolete due to their brands discontinuing them.

-What Types of Pneumatic Controls are Available
+What Types Of Pneumatic Controls Are Available?

 In an overwhelming majority of installations, you’ll see the above types of devices.
 They’re the most common types of pneumatic controls on the market at the moment.
 Some devices continue to enjoy a small share, however, in spite of the fact that they’ve technically gone obsolete in the light of new engineering developments.

-For instance, some types of PDT series valve controller are now no longer manufactured.
+For instance, some types of PDT series valve controllers are now no longer manufactured.
 Those workshops that currently use it can get in touch with SMC for the latest version.
 Perhaps the best example of a newer device pushing out the old is the ITV2090 series electro-pneumatic regulator.

 Monitor outputs for these devices are available either as switched systems or traditional analog output.
 This makes them attractive for any number of different types of installs regardless of use case.
 Craft technologists have found countless ways to employ them.

 Nevertheless, there are some best practices to observe as well as a number of safety standards that you won’t want to exceed.
+We have some listed below, as well as recommendations on how best to abide by the standards.

-What’s the Best Way to Use Pneumatic Controls
+What’s The Best Way To Use Pneumatic Controls?

 Assume you were going to use one of these regulators.
 They aren’t supposed to operate outside of a pressure range of -1.3 to -80 kPa and are only meant to be used with ¼-sized ports.
 While these numbers are generous enough to meet the needs of most businesses, you will want to carefully observe them so you don’t risk causing any damage to your equipment.